the-AY/Cyber_Security/README.md

 Steps to Start
 1) Know which OS the victim is using <br>
 2) What kind of attacks you want to do <br>
-3) Learn a Appropriate scripting Langauge and write the code
+3) Learn a Appropriate scripting Langauge and write the code <br>

 ## Remote Access to victim device